BEd (Hons), University of Leeds; MEd James Cook University (JCU); PhD, JCU

 2013: Reid, J., with Fenton, A., et al. Faculty of Education benchmarking project, University of Tasmania, Charles Sturt University, Curtin University, Griffith University and University of Western Sydney.

 Angela was a member of the Research Institute for Professional Practice, Learning and Education (RIPPLE) until its closure in 2016.
 RIPPLE was a multi-disciplinary research centre that conducted high-quality applied research and consultation in the field of professional practice and implications for professional learning and education.

 Angela was a member of the Excellence in Research in Early Years Education Collaborative Research Network (CRN), a collaboration between Charles Sturt University, Queensland University of Technology and Monash University.
 Angela was awarded a RIPPLE/CRN Research Fellowship in 2012.

-2017: Scorgie, G., Doctor of Philosophy.
+2017 to date: Scorgie, G., Doctor of Philosophy.
 The Changing Space of International Education: Investigating a Chinese-International School in Mainland China.
 Co-Supervisor.

-2015 – 2017: Examiner for Honours and Masters Research Dissertations.
+2015 to date: External examiner (cross institutional) for Honours and Masters Research Dissertations.